ggriffinn/ggriffinn.github.io/_pages/investering.md

 ---
-title: About; Jonnathan Griffin
+title: About; Jonny Griffin
-subtitle: Jonnathan Griffin is a wedding photographer based in Oslo, Norway.
+subtitle: Jonny Griffin is a wedding photographer based in Oslo, Norway.
 description: A photographer based in Oslo, Norway.
 featured_image: /images/jonnygriffin.png
 ---